-Franklin Advisers, Inc. (Advisers), One Franklin Parkway, San Mateo, CA 94403-1906, is the Fund's investment manager.
-Advisers is a wholly owned subsidiary of Franklin Resources, Inc. Together, Advisers and its affiliates manage, as of June 30, 2022, \$1.38 trillion in assets, and have been in the investment management business since 1947.
+Franklin Advisers, Inc. (Advisers or investment manager), One Franklin Parkway, San Mateo, CA 94403-1906, is the Fund's investment manager.
+Advisers is a wholly-owned subsidiary of Franklin Resources, Inc. (Resources).
+Together, Advisers and its affiliates manage, as of June 30, 2023, \$1.43 trillion in assets, and have been in the investment management business since 1947.